JoseAAManzano/JoseAAManzano.github.io/index.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 🧠 I'm a Ph.D. student in cognitive neuroscience with a passion for data analysis .
-My main interests are neurolinguistics, language learning, and computational modeling :space_invader:.
+My main interests are neurolinguistics, language learning, and computational modeling.

 🔭 I combine science and technology development to foster and inform language education practices.
-I am skilled in programming 🐍, data analysis :bar_chart:, and communication :speaker:.
+I am skilled in programming 🐍, data analysis, and communication.

 ✨ Skillset:
 - Programming languages (Python, R, MATLAB, Java, C#)